How to turn company expertise into a recognizable body of thought

 The strongest positions are usually grounded in repeated experience.
 They emerge from patterns the company has observed across customers, projects, products, or markets.
 The goal is to say something sufficiently precise, useful, and well-supported that the audience begins to associate your company with a better way of understanding the issue.

-How can we develop a point of view when internal experts disagree?
+How do we develop a point of view when our internal experts disagree?

 Disagreement is often evidence that there is something worth exploring.
 Rather than trying to force immediate consensus, identify where the experts agree, where their interpretations diverge, and what assumptions sit underneath those differences.
 Interviews, facilitated workshops, and reviews of customer evidence can help distinguish genuine strategic disagreement from differences in terminology, role, or experience.